syncfusion-content/wpf-docs/wpf/Double-TextBox/Step-Interval.md

 ## Change Value on Mouse Wheel

 The `DoubleTextBox` allows you to increase or decrease the `Value` based on the `ScrollInterval` by the Mouse scrolling over the control When the [IsScrollingOnCircle](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.Editorbase~IsScrollingOnCircle.html) property is `true`.
-The default value of 'IsScrollingOnCircle' property is `true`.
+The default value of `IsScrollingOnCircle` property is `true`.

 {% tabs %}
 {% highlight XAML %}